On the 3-3-1 Landau pole: Abstract

 \section{Abstract}

-The Minimal 331 Model offers a compelling extension of the Standard Model of Electroweak Interactions, with a rich particle content that allow exciting phenomenological possibilities.
-The theory's parameter space, however, remains notably unconstrained -- a fact unexpected to substantially change without new strong experimental input.
-With regard to its effective range of validity, it is of general knowledge that the model's $U(1)_X$ coupling diverges at around $\SI{4}{TeV}$.
-In this work, we review this affirmation, supposedly valid for the 331 as an extension of the Standard Model, stating it more precisely.
-Additionally, we investigate whether a contrasting equally acceptable standpoint which poses the 331 as alternative, rather than extension, may soften this perturbativity bound.
-We pay special attention to the matter of symmetry matching conditions, revising the origin and legitimacy of some relations between couplings regularly invoked within the 331 context.
+The Minimal 3-3-1 Model (m331) offers a compelling extension of the Standard Model, with a rich particle content that allows for exciting phenomenological possibilities.
+The parameter space of the theory, however, remains relatively unconstrained.
+Regarding its effective range of validity, it is understood in the literature that the $U(1)_X$ coupling diverges at around $\SI{4}{TeV}$, which threatens the character of the theory as fundamental.
+In this work, we rederive the running of the electroweak gauge couplings through a more precise, effective approach, in which the complete parametrization of the full 3-3-1 symmetry is considered at all energies.
+We show that this more rigorous description guarantees a larger perturbative range for the m331, with a most conservative upper limit going up to around $\SI{8.5}{TeV}$.
+We also reconsider the usefulness of a relation which eliminates a free parameter of the model in favour of known quantities, regularly invoked within the m331 context.